openpharma/staged.dependencies/README.md

 - Install upstream dependencies (and the current package): install remote upstream dependencies and the local version of the current package using the requested branches for each repository.
-- Check and install downstream dependencies: install downstream and upstream dependencies using the requested branches for each repository.
+- Check and install downstream dependencies: install downstream and their required upstream dependencies using the requested branches for each repository (following the branch naming convention, see below).
 It picks up the environment variable `RCMDCHECK_ARGS` and passes it as arguments to `R CMD check`.
 - Test and install downstream dependencies: see above.
 It tests instead of checks.
 - Create dependency graphs of internal dependencies.

 The package also provides:

-- RStudio addins to perform the above tasks with a single click
+- RStudio addins to perform the above tasks with a single click.
 - Install all dependencies app: A Shiny application to un-select those dependencies that should not be installed.